AGRIVOLTAIC INFRASTRUCTURE

 EXTREME WEATHER ENGINEERING

 Rated for 150+ mph wind loads.
 Automatic snow-shedding.
 Dynamic load-shedding during storm events.
-Tested against historical North Atlantic hurricane data.
+Engineered against historical North Atlantic hurricane data.

 MICRO-SHADING TECHNOLOGY